The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: The rational homotopy type

 \section{The rational homotopy type}

-In this section we prove our main theorems on the significance of the \bmp{} for the rational homotopy type, and hence formality and diffeomorphism classification up to finite ambiguity, of \tkc{} \fkm s.
+In this section we prove our main theorems on the significance of the \bmp{} for the rational homotopy type---and hence formality and diffeomorphism classification up to finite ambiguity---of \tkc{} manifolds of dimension $m \leq 5n{-}3$.